This Issue Impacts Workplace Select Customers on the Modern Workplace Architecture.

 The following instructions are based on Hosted Outlook.

-- Navigate to the Insert > Hyperlink dialog box.
+- Once you have typed <file:\\, navigate to the Insert > Hyperlink dialog box.

-- Copy the path in the address field to your clipboard (Ctrl + C)
+- Copy the path in the address field to your clipboard (Control + C)

 - Close the Insert Hyperlink window by clicking Cancel.

-- In the body of your email/document type file://<paste the copied address>.
-Be sure to remove any extra spaces between File:// and S:\.
+- In the body of your email/document imediately after <file:\\ paste the link from your clipboard (Control + V).
+Be sure to remove any extra spaces between file:\\ and S:\.

-- Add a space or return at the end of the file:// URL.
+- Add a space or enter/return at the end of the file:\\ link.
 Office will automatically detect a link that has been entered and convert it to a hyperlink.
 You can hover over the new link to verify it is using the correct Workplace Drive path.

 - When the recipient clicks on the link for the first time or the file has not previously opened the file, the recipient may be prompted with an error message "Please make sure you're using the correct location or web address."
 Ask them to click on the link a second time and it should open correctly.